Efficient Detection of Complex Event Patterns Using Lazy Chain Automata: Experimental Evaluation

 \subsection{State-of-the-art Comparison}

-In our last experiment we compared the performance of the Lazy Chain NFA with the official implementation of SASE+\cite{ZhangDI10}.
-The set-up described in Section \ref{sub:Time-Window-Size} was used, in which we studied the performance of both systems as a function of time window size.
+In our last experiment we compared the performance of the lazy Chain NFA with the official implementation of SASE+\cite{ZhangDI10}.
+The set-up described in Section \ref{sub:Time-Window-Size} was used.
 Sequence, negation and iteration patterns were employed.
 To avoid modifying the code of SASE+, we only measured throughput during the evaluation.

 Figure \ref{fig:SASE-Comparison} shows the results.
 Since our implementation of the eager NFA was based on SASE+ and carefully followed its formal description, a high degree of similarity with Figure \ref{fig:Throughput} can be observed.
 As demonstrated earlier, using the Lazy Evaluation method yields a performance gain of one to two orders of magnitude in terms of processed events per time unit.